weastur/pyexporter/README.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/weastur/cookiecutter-pyexporter/main.svg)](https://results.pre-commit.ci/latest/github/weastur/cookiecutter-pyexporter/main)

-Prometheus exporter for some awesome metrics.
+Template for a Prometheus exporter for various metrics.

 ## Installation

-The exporter is written on Python.
+The exporter is written in Python.
 The simplest way to run it is to use the Docker image.

 ```shell
 docker run -d -p 9123:9123 weastur/py-exporter:latest
 ```

-Also, as it's a usual python package, you can install it with pip or pipx:
+Additionally, as it's a standard Python package, you can install it with `pip` or `pipx`:

 ```shell
 pip install py-exporter
 ```

-More accurate and complicated installation with the isolation in a virtual environment can be found in the [examples](https://github.com/weastur/cookiecutter-pyexporter/blob/main/examples/ansible/roles/py-exporter/tasks/main.yml).
+An isolated installation using a virtual environment can be found in the [examples](https://github.com/weastur/cookiecutter-pyexporter/blob/main/examples/ansible/roles/py-exporter/tasks/main.yml).

 ## Usage